AndyClifton/lit-pro-sci-pub-demo/publications/GitHub_Markdown/main.md

     safe.
 3. In the working directory, remove the results:
     1. Delete the *analysis* directory.
-    2. Delete the */publications* directory and all of its subdirectories.
+    2. Delete the *publications/* directory and all of its subdirectories.
 This is where *main.PDF*, *main.html*, and *main.md* are.

 You should now be left with some raw data and a few codes.
 There’s no documentation anymore and no results.

-5. Render the *main.rmd* file in R. There are instructions on how to do this in the *HowTo.md* file included in the root directory.
+5. Render *main.rmd*.
+There are instructions on how to do this in the *HOWTO.md* file included in the root directory of the repository.

-You now should have your data folder back and all of the documentation, but you’ll notice that a few dates might have changed.
+You now should have your data folder back and all of the documentation, but you’ll notice that the dates on the figures might have changed.
 This is reproducable research in action.

 ## Protecting confidential data and intellectual property